 Note that these prototype GCP projects are not intended to be used for projects which are already in production-- those should be maintained on operations-supported projects, presumably after a development phase.
 Nor are they meant for ad-hoc analysis or experimentation-- for that, just file a request as outlined in the Accessing BigQuery cookbook.

-Each sandbox project has a data engineering contact associated with it: this is the person will create the project for you.
+Each sandbox project has a data engineering contact associated with it: this is the person that will create the project for you.
 Additionally, they are meant to be a resource you can freely ask for advice on how to query or use GCP, and how to build software that lends itself to productionization.
+If you are a data engineer, the data engineering contact may be yourself, but you should still follow the procedure below for tracking purposes in any case.

 We are currently tracking these projects on mana (link requires Mozilla LDAP)